 Inspired by the work and spirit of Tom Juster, especially relating to issues of social justice and his belief that society will have better policy and science if newer researchers are directly connected to empirical research and innovative modeling of economic and social behavior, the Fund has a special emphasis on supporting research directed at understudied topics and the measurement of economic behavior.
 Click here for more information about Tom’s research (selected bibliography, PDF 94K).

-The Juster Research Award Fund will provide a $3000 to $5000 grant to one senior graduate student from the University of Michigan annually.
+The Juster Research Award Fund will provide a $5,000 grant to one senior graduate student from the University of Michigan annually.